Netherlands: Authority for Consumers and Markets

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Five years ago, the Authority for Consumer and Markets (ACM) was created with the core objective to promote opportunities and options for consumers and business.
-We create opportunities for new products, services, innovation and businesses by intervening to prevent restrictions that hinder new entrants in entering markets.
-ACM creates options for consumers, and ensures that they are aware of their rights, in order to enable them to make real and thoughtful choices based on proper information, provided by companies who are unambiguous about the products they offer.
-These conditions provide the basis for well functioning markets.
-The ultimate goal is to ensure that all businesses play by the rules, and that consumers are sufficiently well-informed to exercise their rights.
+The core objective of the Netherlands Authority for Consumers and Markets (ACM) is to promote opportunities and options for consumers and business.
+Opportunities for new products, services, innovation and business.
+Options for consumers, who are aware of their rights, in order to enable them to make real and thoughtful choices based on proper information, provided by companies who are unambiguous about the products they offer.
+These conditions provide the basis for well-functioning markets.

-To reach these goals, ACM has to be aware of the problems faced by consumers and businesses.
-Especially in network sectors, such as markets for energy, telecommunication, transport and post, but also in the general fields of competition and consumer rights.
-As a multifunctional authority, ACM combines knowledge in the fields of consumer protection, competition oversight and (network) sector-specific regulation, providing the authority with the opportunity to enhance effectiveness and efficiency in oversight and enforcement.
+To reach these goals, ACM has to be informed on what concerns consumers and businesses.
+Especially in network sectors, like markets for energy, telecommunication, transport and post, but also in the general fields of competition and consumer rights.
+Due to its multidimensional nature, ACM combines knowledge in the fields of consumer protection, competition oversight and (network) sector-specific regulation, providing the authority with the opportunity to enhance effectiveness and efficiency in oversight and enforcement.

 To detect market problems, ACM executes independent market analyses and presents itself as an organisation that is open to input from the outside world.
-This openness is one of our core values, and we emphasise that by engaging with involved stakeholders, like consumers, business and co-supervisors – both national and international.
-We stand up to non-complying undertakings that harm markets and consumer interest, on the basis of the following three questions.
+This openness is one of our core values, and we try to emphasise that by keeping in touch with involved stakeholders, like consumers, business and co-supervisors – both national and international.
+We stand up to non-complying undertakings that harm markets and consumer interest, while bearing in mind three conditions for intervention: (i) the harm that the problem inflicts on consumers, (ii) the public interest that is at stake, and (iii) whether ACM is able to take action effectively.

-ACM was established by the ACM Establishment Act on 1 April 2013, when three separate market authorities – the Netherlands Competition Authority, the Independent Post and Telecommunications Authority of the Netherlands (OPTA) and the Netherlands Consumer Authority (CA) – were formed into one new Authority for Consumers and Markets.
+ACM was established by the ACM Establishment Act on 1 April 2013, when three separate market authorities – the Netherlands Competition Authority (NMa), the Independent Post and Telecommunications Authority of the Netherlands (OPTA) and the Netherlands Consumer Authority (CA) – were formed into one new Authority for Consumers and Markets.
 On 1 August 2014, the Streamlining Act came into force.
 ACM implements over 20 pieces of legislation.
-The Streamlining Act had the objective of harmonising and simplifying various procedural rules and cutting inefficiencies relating to ACM’s operations, thereby creating a clear and uniform set of rules for ACM.
+The Streamlining Act had the objective of harmonising and simplifying various procedural rules and cutting inefficiencies relating to ACM’s operations.
 Under the Streamlining Act, some competences that previously only applied to competition enforcement were extended to the areas of consumer protection and sector-specific regulation.

-To achieve its core objective, ACM is armed with a toolkit of instruments to solve market problems.
+To achieve the mission set out above, ACM is armed with a toolkit of instruments to solve market problems.
 For instance, ACM is provided with multiple intervention possibilities.
-Traditionally, fines have been an important way to sanction violators.
-Under the 2014 ACM Fining Guidelines, we have the right to fine offending undertakings and their executives.
+Traditionally, one of the ways of solving market problems is of course to sanction those who break the rules.
+On the grounds of the 2014 ACM Fining Guidelines, we have the right to fine offending undertakings and their executives.
 Fining can have a distinct deterrent effect.
-However, due to ACM’s multipurpose character and broad regulatory framework, we have a variety of instruments at our disposal.
+The new authority has a broader scope, due to its multi-purpose character and its broader regulatory framework, which has provided ACM with new enforcement tools.

-Apart from fines, ACM may impose binding instructions and structural remedies.
+Apart from fines, we may impose orders subject to periodic penalty payments.
 Commitment decisions are also an important tool.
-We have the power to impose orders subject to periodic penalty payments on companies to end violations.
+We have the power to impose binding instructions and structural remedies.
 Another important element of our enforcement practice is our communications policy: ACM is an open organisation.
-In this role, we also put a lot of effort in drafting informal guidance opinions and engaging in dialogue with market participants.
-Moreover, we publish studies and advisory papers, such as market scans and informal opinions, on our website, while we also involve in advocacy through advising governments in cases related to our fields of interest.
+In this role, we also put a lot of effort in drafting informal guidance opinions and engaging in norm-transmitting dialogue with market participants.
+Moreover, we present more general analyses or perspectives in vision documents and market scans, while we also involve in advocacy through advising governments in cases related to our fields of interest.

 Last year’s achievements